thermohub/thermofun/README.md

 make install
 ~~~

-The above call to cmake will reconfigure the build process, but it will not require recompilation if ThermoFun's libraries have already been compiled.
+The above call to cmake will reconfigure the build process, but it will not require recompilation if ThermoFun's libraries have already been compil

 ### Build and run ThermoFun GUI Demo